winahyu/snmp-grapher-cli/README.md

 <img src="screenshot.png">

 <br>
-extra terminal_color.py for the list of charcter sequence to generate the terminal text color
+extra terminal_color.py for the list of character sequence to generate the terminal text color